Allen, Northern Samar

-Allen, officially the Municipality of Allen (Bungto han Allen; Bayan ng Allen), is a 5th class municipality in the province of Northern Samar, Philippines.
+Allen, officially the Municipality of Allen (Bungto han Allen; Bayan ng Allen), is a municipality in the province of Northern Samar, Philippines.
 According to the 2020 census, it has a population of 25,228 people.

 It is located on the northwestern tip of the province, bordering the municipality of Victoria to the south, the municipality of Lavezares to the east, and the strategic San Bernardino Strait to both the north and west.

 Allen is an important port for inter-island transport, specifically between the island of Samar and the island of Luzon.

 Etymology

 Before the Spanish colonisation of the Philippines, the original Malayan name of the town was Minapa-a.
 During the Spanish colonisation period, the name of the town was changed to La Granja.
-The name Allen was given by the Americans in honor of the American General Henry Tureman Allen,the military governor of the Visayas after the victory of the Americans over the Spaniards in the Spanish–American War.
+The name Allen was given by the Americans in honor of the American General Henry Tureman Allen, the military governor of the Visayas after the victory of the Americans over the Spaniards in the Spanish–American War.
 During the Japanese occupation, the town's name was changed to Tanaman, in accordance with Executive Order No. 110 signed in December 1942, to be "in line with the objective of the Greater East Asia War of eradicating all traces of Anglo-Saxon influence in East Asia."